erez12/CrossriderSublime/README.md

 # Crossrider Sublime Snipets

 ### Crossrider's API sublime text 2 snippets helper ###

 ## Installation
 * git clone
-* FInd your user packges folder.
-The easiest way to find it is creating a new snippet under by going to Tools -> New Snippet.
-Try to save the new file and Sublime shuolde automatecly try to save it in the user packege folder.
+* FInd your user packages folder.
+The easiest way to find it is creating a new snippet by going to Tools -> New Snippet.
+Try to save the new snippet and Sublime should automatically try to save it in the user package folder.
 Copy that location and cancel the save file.
-* Copy CrossriderSnippets folder to your user packges folder
+* Copy CrossriderSnippets folder to your user packages folder
 * Sublime might need to restart for changes to have effect

 ## Usage
-File type must be javascript in order for snipets to have effect
+File type must be javascript in order for snippets to have effect.
+Just start typing one of the supported snippets keys and sublime should open a dropdown menu.
-####Supported snipets keys: <br>(note: you dont need to type the complete word sublime will auto complete):
-###### DB:
+#####Supported snippets keys:
+> ####DB:
+>
 * dbGet
 * dbGetExpiration
 * dbGetKeys